richarduuz/DrugDispatchSystem/README.md

 To exit the system, press enter without anything input.

-All the patients' infomation will be recorded in the `log` directory in the `log.out` file, including the valid input.
+All the patients' infomation will be recorded in the `log` directory in the `log.out` file, including the invalid input.